Show any background behind a 360 spin

 If you have fewer than 100 products, you can send them to FFWI and they’ll shoot them from prices starting at 30 EUR per product.

 The background image will be treated as a watermark.
-Rather than it sit over the spin, it will be customized in the profile to sit behind.
+Rather than sitting over the spin, it will be customized in the profile to sit behind.

 Here’s the background image we will use: